| ..

 extended, and (4) positive resisted forearm suppuration.

-diagnosis of impingement syndrome includes (1) acute traumatic bursitis
+differential diagnosis of impingement syndrome includes (1) acute

-(caused by a direct blow) (2) primary acromioclavicular pathology (acute
+traumatic bursitis (caused by a direct blow) (2) primary

-related to the shoulder complex and bicipital tendon are generally
+complaints related to the shoulder complex and bicipital tendon are

 agents.